kongware/scriptum/README.md

 ### Row Types

-If we introduce a row variable that is instantiated with the non-matching properties, a more flexible structural type can be obtained:
+If we introduce a row variable that is instantiated with the non-matching properties, a more flexible structural type can be obtained, which allows the processing of partial objects:

 ```javascript
 const props = fun(k => o => o[k], "String => {name: String | r} => a");